Riza Padolina always loved art from the youngest age that she can remember; but over the years, this passion got swept to the sidelines...

 – – –

-After that phase, I took a vocational course that led to an entirely new career.
-This was the time I felt like I got back into art.
-Although in many ways, Design and Art are as different as they are the same, I found joy in pursuing both.
-And now, I’m a full-time graphic designer and I also just started a small business of my own as I sell my art.
+Nevertheless, I ended up taking a vocational course and this was the time that I got back into art.
+Nowadays, I'm a full-time graphic designer and I have also just started a small business of my own selling my art.

 When did you first start selling your work?